LGBTQ rights in Sri Lanka

 Transgender people can legally change gender following medical approval and surgical intervention is not required.
 In 2016 the Government of Sri Lanka launched Gender Recognition Certificates and provided clear guidelines to medical workers on how to positively deal with the transgender community.
-Furthermore both major parties from across the political spectrum have generally expressed support for transsexuality.
+Both major parties from across the political spectrum have generally expressed support for transsexuality.

 Since 2022, there are some legal protections based on sexual orientation.
 The government has stated that discrimination based on sexuality and gender is implicitly banned under the existing constitution, and it has proposed to provide anti-discrimination laws as part of a wider constitutional overhaul currently under negotiation.

 Background

 Sri Lanka did not have any legal restrictions for the general population against homosexuality until the colonial period.
 It had no legal influence from Zoroastrianism, Islam or Christianity, and most religious influence prior to colonialism came from Mainland India and East Asia.

-The current legal framework of Sri Lanka, mostly derives from European-Christian constructs as they stood during the colonial era, and were imported into the island.
+The current legal framework of Sri Lanka mostly derives from European-Christian constructs as they stood during the colonial era, which were imported into the island.
 It is predominantly British law with some earlier colonial Roman-Dutch law.
-The most prominent of the discriminatory laws is the now seemingly dormant (sometimes reported as "decriminalized") Section 365, that criminalizes homosexual sex.
+The most prominent of the discriminatory laws is the now seemingly dormant (sometimes reported as "decriminalised") under Section 365, that criminalizes homosexual sex.
 Further problems with the colonial legal framework include the lack of protections and supports for the sexual minority community, including the lack of specific wording fighting discrimination against sexual minorities nor the recognition of transgender and third gender concepts (who have been discriminated against through the Vagrants Ordinance).
 The Supreme Court and the various governments of Sri Lanka have countered this situation by including sexual minorities within generic anti-discrimination clauses and attempting to set dormant a variety of laws, although the colonial legal code does not provide the Supreme Court with the power to create or repeal law.

-It is unclear whether there have been any prosecutions of LGBTQI for consensual sex (as opposed to non-consensual sex), and NGOs state that there have been no prosecutions for consensual sex.
 In 2015, the Supreme Court of Sri Lanka suspended (thereby overturning on appeal) a rare 2003 custodial sentence of a lower court, stating that the finding of guilt was correct due to the law remaining on the books, but that it would be inappropriate to impose a penalty on consensual sex.
-Human rights organizations and asylum seeker organizations have reported that police and government workers used the threat of arrest to assault, harass, and sexually and monetarily extort LGBTQI individuals.
-However, several sources, including that by the IGLA president and Sri Lankan native Sherman de Rose, state that the laws are not used to jail and prosecute LGBTQ individuals.
+Human rights organizations and asylum seeker organizations have reported that police and government workers used the threat of arrest to assault, harass, and sexually and monetarily extort LGBTQIA individuals.
+However, several sources, including that by the IGLA president and Sri Lankan native Sherman de Rose, state that the laws are not used to jail and prosecute LGBTQIA individuals.